Chase-C/UniSwarm/README.md

 UniSwarm
 ========

-A minimalistic RTS game created from the Ludum Dare 28.
+A minimalistic RTS game created in 2 days for the Ludum Dare 28.

 You control one planet among many as well as all the units it produces.
 Here's how to play: